ropensci/unconf17/README.md

 ## Code of conduct

-To ensure a safe, enjoyable, and friendly experience for everyone who participates, we have a [code of conduct](http://unconf16.ropensci.org/coc.html).
-This applies to people attending in person or remotely, and for interacting over the [issues](https://github.com/ropensci16/issues).
+To ensure a safe, enjoyable, and friendly experience for everyone who participates, we have a [code of conduct](http://unconf17.ropensci.org/coc.html).
+This applies to people attending in person or remotely, and for interacting over the [issues](https://github.com/ropensci17/issues).

 ## Support
-This meeting is made possible by generous support from some lovely people whose logos will appear here shortly.
+This meeting is made possible by generous support from:

+- The Helmsley Charitable Trust
+- Microsoft
+- Data Camp